-The requirement to wear branded items of uniform has been kept to a minimum within our Uniform Policy.
+The use of branded items within the School Uniform Policy has been kept to a minimum in line with DfE Guidance on school uniforms.
+Schools are required to have a maximum of 3 branded items.
+Secondary Schools may have a 4th branded item (if one of those items is a branded school tie).
+This includes the school PE kit.
 The majority of unbranded uniform items e.g. socks, school shirts and trousers, can be purchased from a range of retailers giving parents choice and value for money.

 All school uniform items should be available as machine washable.